thedaviddias/Front-End-Performance-Checklist/README.md

     *How:*
     > If your project use NPM packages, [npm-check](https://www.npmjs.com/package/npm-check) is a pretty interesting library to upgrade / update your libraries.
+    > [Greenkeeper](https://greenkeeper.io/) can automatically look for your dependencies and suggest an update evey time a new version is out.

     * 📖 [You may not need jQuery](http://youmightnotneedjquery.com/)
     * 📖 [Vanilla JavaScript for building powerful web applications](https://plainjs.com/)